pangeo-data/pangeo-cloud-federation/README.md

 # Common Issues

 * `Error: could not find a ready tiller pod` Some times it takes a while to download the new tiller image, wait and try again.
+* `Error: UPGRADE FAILED: "example.pangeo.io-staging" has no deployed releases` If your first deploy of an application fails.
+Run `helm delete polar.pangeo.io-staging --purge` anywhere you have run `gcloud container clusters get-credentials`